Cheslor Cuthbert

-Cheslor Jesly Cuthbert (/ˈtʃɛslɔr ˈkʌθbərt/; born November 16, 1992) is a Nicaraguan professional baseball third baseman for the Samanes de Aragua of the Venezuelan Major League.
+Cheslor Jesly Cuthbert (/ˈtʃɛslɔr ˈkʌθbərt/; born November 16, 1992) is a Nicaraguan former professional baseball third baseman.
 He has previously played in Major League Baseball (MLB) for the Kansas City Royals and Chicago White Sox.

 Early life

 Cuthbert was born and raised on Corn Islands, Nicaragua, where his mother is from.
 His father is from the town of Pearl Lagoon, Nicaragua.
 Growing up he spoke an English Creole rather than Spanish and had to balance learning Spanish while training with the Nicaraguan National Baseball team.

 Professional career

 Kansas City Royals

 The Kansas City Royals signed Cuthbert as an international free agent in 2009, for a $1.35 million signing bonus.
 He made his professional debut in 2010.
 Prior to the 2012 season, Baseball America rated Cuthbert the 84th best prospect in baseball.
 After the 2012 season, he played for the Nicaraguan national baseball team in the 2013 World Baseball Classic Qualifying Tournament.

 The Royals added Cuthbert to their 40-man roster on November 20, 2013.
 Cuthbert began the 2014 season with the Northwest Arkansas Naturals of the Double–A Texas League.
 When the Royals promoted third baseman Hunter Dozier to the Naturals, Cuthbert began playing first base and second base.
 He began the 2015 season with the Omaha Storm Chasers of the Triple–A Pacific Coast League, and represented the Royals at the 2015 All-Star Futures Game.

 The Royals promoted Cuthbert to the major leagues on July 7, 2015, when Mike Moustakas was placed on family leave.
 Cuthbert got his first major league hit, a ground-ball single into left field the same day.
 Cuthbert was recalled from Triple–A Omaha on September 1, 2015.
 On September 2, Cuthbert hit his first major league home run, a two-run shot off Detroit's Guido Knudson.

 Cuthbert was recalled from Triple–A Omaha on May 7, 2016 when Mike Moustakas was placed on the 15-day disabled list with a fractured finger.
 In 128 games, he hit .274 with 12 home runs and 46 RBIs.

 In 58 games for the Royals in 2017, he hit .231 with 2 home runs and 18 RBI.
 He began the 2018 season as the Royals utility player but struggled through the season, hitting .194 in 30 games.

 In 2019, Cuthbert played in 87 games for the Royals, he put up better numbers than he had done the previous two seasons combined, as he finished with 330 plate appearances, hitting .246 with 9 home runs and 40 RBI.
 On December 2, 2019, Cuthbert was non-tendered and became a free agent.